Create A Budget

 Example: The coffee Angela buys on her way to work each morning costs $1.50/cup.
 This coffee could end up costing her $390.00 over the course of a year. ($1.50/coffee x 5 days/week x 52 weeks/year =$390.00)

-Forms and Tips To Help You Your Budget
+Forms and Tips To Help You With Your Budget

 - Use this Spending Tracker Formto track the money you spend each week.
 After you have an idea of where you spend money you can identify places to save money and start your budget.
 Use the following tips to help you start the process.